ChadwickCSP/PortfolioRevisited/README.md

 Due: Monday Dec 14th @ 8 AM

 Propose and implements a feature on your portfolio that utilizes JavaScript.
+This feature will require you to spend time finding examples online of the feature you would like to implement, disect it and use it for your own.
+This is a common practice not only in web development but in programming as general.
 You should propose your idea on Piazza so others might get an idea of their own.

 Example Ideas: